Azure-Security-Portfolio/defender-sentinel-threat-detection/README.md

-## Monitoring & Detection with Microsoft Sentinel & Defender for Cloud
+## Azure Monitoring & Detection with Microsoft Sentinel & Defender for Cloud Lab

 End-to-end detection, response and remediation of cloud security incidents using Microsoft Sentinel SIEM/SOAR and Defender for Cloud.